paulfoley/Udacity_Nanodegree-Data_Analyst/OpenStreetMap_Data-Wrangle/README.md

-# Data Wrangling - OpenStreetMap Data
+# Project - OpenStreetMap Data

 [OpenStreetMap](https://www.openstreetmap.org) is a map of the world, created by people for free, to use under an open license, and to build amazing projects.